Ali-Qazi-1966/Ali-Qazi-1966/README.md

 #### 🔹 [AICS DevTech](#)
 A fictional **software development company** created for an entrepreneurship project —
-focused on **innovation, teamwork, and professional software development** with cybersecurity-inspired solutions.
+focused on **innovation, teamwork, and professional software development** with cybersecurity-oriented design and execution.

 ---